epam/ai-dial/docs/user-guide.md

 ## Marketplace

 ### Overview

+> Watch [Marketplace](../video%20demos/demos/marketplace) demo video to see it in action.

 Click **DIAL Marketplace** to navigate to the *home page* of DIAL Marketplace where you can find all [applications](#applications), [language models](#available-models) and [assistants](#assistants) available on your DIAL environment.
 Here, you can also find all applications [published](#publish-app) in your organization.